metascore/metascore/technical.md

 - Link a social account to verify
 - Add a phone number to verify

+Manually validating social seems like the type of thing maybe we could farm out to the community as well.

 I hate Sybil.

 ## Sybil (Developers)